-- Lack of control over one’s own actions and wellbeing in the work place
+- Lack of control over one’s actions and well-being in the workplace

 - Have family-friendly policies in place to make it easier for employees to take care of and spend time with family

-- Allow and support employees to take annual leave in order to have a break from constant work and prevent burnout
+- Allow and support employees to take annual leave to have a break from constant work and prevent burnout

 Know what is important to you: Spend time only on your priorities, your passions and all the things that make you feel alive.